Kervyne/Flat-Resale-Price/README.md

 # **Data Analysis and Prediction of Resale Flat Prices with Regression**
 <br>
 <br>
-This is a self-continuation of data analysis project as part of my assignment
+This is a self-continuation of data analysis project as part of my assignment.
+Data used is "RESALE.xlsx" while the codes for data cleaning, analysis, visualisation, regression modelling and result analysis is contained within the file "Regression and Data Analysis of Flat Resale Price.ipynb".
 <br>
 <br>